Alida (video game): Gameplay

 Being a Myst-like point-and-click adventure game, Alida sees the player navigate through a series of screens.
 Spanning 5 CDs, the game focuses on interaction with puzzles to progress to new locations.
 The puzzles lean toward musical themes and vary in difficulty.
 It incorporates FMV scenes and CGI animations, both blended into the scenery.

 An interview with the creator is a bonus feature of the game.

 Reception

 Inside Mac Games noted some of the puzzles' intense difficulty and praised the games audiovisuals.
 Applelinks felt the game had a satisfying ending.
 Mac Review Games urged readers to support the game due to its creator's "vision, creativity, and conscience".
 In 2003, Just Adventure thought Alida was a "phenomenal achievement", but that it could have been a much better game.
 In 2004, a separate review told readers to buy the game at retail price to support games like this being made.
 Gamezone felt that everything the title tried to achieve had been done better a decade earlier.
 GameSpot thought the game's potential was bogged down by its confusing and difficult nature.
 Universal Hint System recommended that players frequently save in order to revisit a dialogue or note that contained important information.
+In 2026 a sequel, called Absolution is planned to be released on September 1st.